lieuweberg/rich-destiny/README.md

  - The client:
    - `cd client`
+   - Duplicate the `config.go.example` to `config.go` and fill in the values.
+For redirect uri, you can use `https://richdestiny.app/login` -- also on the Bungie.net developer portal.
+It's just a redirect to the localhost redirect.
    - `go get`
    - `./build dev`
-     - You can use `./build v0.0.0` with a valid semver version number, but for development purposes use dev.
+     - You can use `./build vX.Y.Z` with a valid semver version number, but for development purposes use dev.
+It automatically disables updates and possibly other things in the future.

  - The website:
    - `cd web`